 License exam schedule

 No walk-in customers or visitors at offices: Labor and Industry is no longer allowing walk-in customers and visitors at our office locations until further notice.

 Executive Order 20-99

 The Executive Order issued by Gov. Walz on Nov.18, 2020, does not impact DLI’s license exams.
-Exams will continue to be administered at our St. Paul office and in Duluth and New Ulm until further notice.
+Exams will continue to be offered until further notice.